Fistsofury/fists-extracrafting/README.md

         craftingTime = 5 -- time in seconds it takes to craft },

+# MAKE SURE ALL RECIPES ARE PART OF THE CONSUMABLES!

 # XP based crafting script
 - XP is based on Category example if you craft breakfast you will only earn xp in the Food Category, and XP earnt & XP required can be configured in the config.

+# Still to do
+- sort by categories or something along those lines
+- check xp / items before playing loading /crafting bar
+- increase height of the container / menu
+- Jobs
+- Add a campfire for crafting and remove command
+- Add qantaties?

 # Crafting recipes - Credits
-- existing recipes have been taken from Vorp-crafting https://github.com/VORPCORE/vorp_crafting
+- some recipes have been taken from Vorp-crafting https://github.com/VORPCORE/vorp_crafting